-Co-owner and Elle's husband, Everett is only two years into his yoga journey.
+Co-owner and Elle's husband, Everett is only a few years into his yoga journey.
 Everett never thought he would "Do Yoga."
 Now?
 Today, not only is he a yoga studio owner with Elle, he swears by yoga as it has provided him with the physicality of movement and strength conditioning that he loves, along with what the before-unforeseen-benefits of meditation, breathing and relaxation can do for his blood pressure and demeanor (ask Elle).
-New to teaching yoga, yet with 30-years of corporate organizational behavior and training experience that he also provides as a service offering for Down Dog Gettysburg (CLICK HERE), Everett prefers a fast-paced, Vinyasa Flow practice.
+Everett prefers a fast-paced, Vinyasa Flow practice.
 As he says, "Nothing too fancy, just a block and tackle-type approach with a lot of cueing, a lot of movement, and a lot of opportunity to sweat."

 Judy (Cole) Redding - RYT 200